Connect with a certified trainer for free

 Symptoms

-Symptoms associated with lateral ankle sprains will depend on damage to the ligaments in your ankle.
-With a mild (first degree) strain, you may feel mild tenderness.
-A moderate (second degree) strain may result in swelling and bruising.
-A severe (third degree) strain is a full tear of the ligaments that makes it painful and difficult to walk.
+Symptoms associated with lateral ligament injury will depend on the damage to the ligaments in your ankle.
+With a mild (first-degree) strain, you may feel mild tenderness.
+A moderate (second-degree) strain may result in ankle swelling and bruising.
+A severe (third-degree) strain is a full outer ankle ligament tear that makes it painful and difficult to walk.

 Common symptoms also include:

-• Pain in the lateral ankle at onset of injury
+• Pain in the lateral ankle at the onset of injury

 • Swelling